bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 }
 ```

+Note that this will **not** install the Icons components.
+To see how to include icons via the
+Nuxt.js module, refer to the [Icons section](#icons) below.

 ### Using custom Bootstrap SCSS

 If you are using custom Bootstrap SCSS, you can disable automatic inclusion of Bootstrap and